Imagine a world where you only had to build backlinks while search engines did the rest.

 It takes a little time for new links to be automatically added to your Monitor Backlinks account, but if you simply can’t wait, you can manually add links with just a couple of steps.

-Here are some of the ways you can do it:
+Here are some of the ways to do it:

-To add an individual link to your Monitor Backlinks account, go to the “Backlinks” tab and click “Add new backlinks.”
+To add individual links to your Monitor Backlinks account, go to the “Your Links” tab and click “Add links manually.”

-On the next page, you can enter the specific details of your backlink, like the source address and the target URL.
-Take note that an asterisk means a specific input field is required.
+On the pop-up window, you can enter the specific details of your backlink, like the source address and the target URL.

 You can also add “Tags” in case you have a pretty cluttered backlinks analysis page.
 This is only useful for filtering purposes and won’t affect the backlink’s indexation in any way.

-Other details you can include are the link’s anchor text, some notes and a desired expiration date for tracking.
+Other details you can include are the link’s anchor text and some notes.

-After you click “Submit,” give the tool some time to gather enough data on your new link.
+After you click “Add Links,” give the tool some time to gather enough data on your new link.
 When done, the link should now appear in your backlink analysis page along with its real-time indexation status and metric scores.

 Monitor Backlinks also allows you to import backlink data straight from an external source.
-If the external source lets you export backlinks in CSV form, you can import them via the “Import now” button.
+If the external source lets you export backlinks in .csv or .txt form, you can import them via the “Import links via file upload” button.

-In its current version, Monitor Backlinks natively supports CSV documents from Moz, Google Webmaster Tools, Majestic and Ahrefs.
-Simply upload the file through the “Import from File” page and the file structure will be detected automatically.
+In its current version, Monitor Backlinks natively supports CSV or TXT documents from Moz, Google Search Console, Majestic and Ahrefs.
+Simply upload the file through the “Import Links from File” page and the file structure will be detected automatically.

-For this, click “Choose File” and locate the CSV document you’ve exported from another platform.
+For this, click “Click to browse for the .csv or .txt file” and locate the CSV or TXT document you’ve exported from another platform.

-Once you click “Upload & Import,” you should be able to view the backlinks on your Monitor Backlinks account.
+Once you click “Import Backlinks,” you should be able to view the backlinks on your Monitor Backlinks account.

 How to Support the Indexation Process While You Wait